-An 802.11 enabled smartphone is configured to prefer 802.11 over cellular connection, to save the owner costs for their cellular plan.
-The users bring the phone within range of a multiple-AP infrastructure to which it has attached previously and has a stored configuration, for example at the user’s work or church.
+The user brings a phone within range of a multiple-AP infrastructure .
 Before connecting to the 802.11 network, the phone scans to discover the available APs, by sending Probe Requests, ANQP or other public action frames, etc.

+This is for infrastructure that can do multi-AP steering.
+A single AP multi-band might do that.

+Use case splits: previously visited network might imply re-use of same MAC address, or there might be a feature to change MAC address anyway

+Use case splits: device might have an SLA “agreement” with a previously visited network

+Use case splits: Device is probing specific SSID, or Broadcast SSID

 During this scanning, the infrastructure monitors the signal levels received from the smartphone at multiple APs and bands on those APs, determines which AP and band will provide the best service, and steers the client to that AP.
-This saves the client power by directing its scans to shorten its scan and AP selection procedure and lower the requirement for the client to thorough scan all APs and bands, and also saves the infrastructure from needing to steer the client after attachment which saves time, connection disruption and bandwidth for management frames.
+This saves the client power by directing its scans to shorten its scan and AP selection procedure and avoiding requiringit scanning all supported channels and bands, and also saves the infrastructure from needing to steer the client after attachment which saves time, connection disruption and bandwidth for management frames.